These Upcycling Youth Icons of India are Turning Trash to Treasure

 ‘Recycle Man’ of India – Dr. Binish Desai

-Curious about experiments, Binish started his journey as a little boy from inventing his first machine to convert vapour into water in his mother’s kitchen and went up to building P-bricks from industrial paper waste to becoming the ‘Recycle Man’ of India.
+Curious about experiments, Binish started his journey as a little boy by inventing his first machine to convert vapour into the water in his mother’s kitchen and went up to building P-bricks from industrial paper waste to becoming the ‘Recycle Man’ of India.

 When Binish was in the sixth standard, his friend stuck some chewing gum to his pants.
 So, he used some paper to pull it out and enclosed it in the same.
 Later he noticed that the sealed gum and paper had hardened into a chunky block, which gave him the idea of P-brick.
 It took him two years to build a low-cost brick that could be used for industrial purposes when he was just 16-year-old.